dyon-assessments/Oberon-beer-locator/README.md

 **compromises:**

 - used no redux
+- not adding opening days and beers in form for adding brewery
 - used MongoDB instead of SQL
 - used only local Redis caching
 - used no prop-types